 Some children with very low frustration tolerance may have a difficult time even dealing with the thought of being disappointed.
 It’s much better to address it ahead of time than if the real thing hits them unexpectedly.

 A child who is unable to control or tolerate their rapidly escalating frustration is unable to think rationally about their actions.
 They may have no idea how to cope at the moment.

 If you warn your child about something that may frustrate them and practice dealing with it, they may be better able to control themselves in the heat of the moment.

 This won’t work overnight, however.
 Building those regulating neural circuits in your child’s brain takes a lot of practice.
 Keep practicing with them and supporting their learning.

 Teach problem-solving skills

 Being unable to achieve your goals, coupled with a feeling of helplessness, leads to frustration.
-A proactive approach to solving problems may reduce frustration for children15.
+A proactive approach to address the root causes of distress may reduce frustration for children16.

 Help them find different ways to create a different outcome despite the frustrating situation.
 Give them examples of times when you or others have similar struggles and overcome them.

 Skills such as negotiation can help them eliminate unresolved conflicts.